alceufc/rsc_model/README.md

 > [Ltest, Ltrain] = estimate_bot_likelihood(TcellTest, TcellTrain, userTypeTrain);
 ```

 In order to classify users as bots or humans, we use a cost-sensitive approach in our paper.
-Assuming the costs `FpCost = 10` and `FnCost = 1` for false-positive (FP) and false-negative errors (FN), we can use the `likelihood_thresh` function:
+Assuming the costs `FpCost = 10` and `FnCost = 1` for false-positive (FP) and false-negative errors (FN), we can detect bot using the `likelihood_thresh` function as follows:

 ```
 > FpCost = 10; FnCost = 1;